Editorial process

 **Dean, College of Nursing**

 Dr. Raelene Brooks has been a registered nurse for more than 25 years and practiced extensively in the areas of ICU, trauma and critical care.
-Her publications include a focus on nursing education, critical care and diversity, equity and inclusion.
+Her publications include a focus on nursing education, critical care, and organizational wellness and engagement.
 She is a leader in creating, guiding and launching innovative curriculum.

 Hinrich Eylers, PhD, PE, MBA